marlanamc/aurora/USER_GUIDE.md

 Aurora is designed to grow with you.
 As you use it:
 - Files become more meaningful through resurfacing
-- Core Values help you stay aligned with what matters
+  - Focus Areas help you stay aligned with what matters
 - The visual memory layer gets stronger over time

 Enjoy your new way of seeing and remembering your digital world! ✨